-Director Laura Baumeister studied at Centro de Capacitación Cinematográfica (CCC) in Mexico City.
-With more than six award winning short films under her direction, Laura has now completed her first feature film La hija de todas las rabias / Daughter of rage, which will premiere at The Toronto International Film Festival followed by an European Premier at the San Sebastian International Film Festival.
+Indie movies Director Laura Baumeister studied at Centro de Capacitación Cinematográfica (CCC) in Mexico City.
+With more than six award-winning short films under her direction, Laura has now completed her first feature film La hija de todas las rabias / Daughter of rage, which will premiere at film festivals The Toronto International Film Festival, followed by a European Premier at the San Sebastian International Film Festival.

-In this interview, Laura Baumeister shares her creative process and the challenges of directing her short film Ombligo de Agua which you can stream now on Popflick with your free trial.
+In this interview, Laura Baumeister shares her creative process and the challenges of directing her short film Ombligo de Agua which you can stream now on Popflick.

 A series of personal experiences that I experienced growing up in Nicaragua.
 I’m part of a cross-border generation -that's what I like to call it- because we had our first seven years in a "revolutionary" scheme and the next 7 in a "globalized" scheme.
 You see, Freud says that the cycles are marked in seven periods.
 In this case, they were very antagonistic, contradictory, and incoherent periods, from my point of view, which generated many gaps and much nonsense that later in late adolescence found an outlet through drugs.

 I work a lot through images.
 I love the power they have to evoke things.
 So, I almost always start with an idea that I'm passionate about, one that I can't stop thinking about literally- and immediately try to feed it with a visual and musical universe, a bank of inspiration to return to when the road gets heavy or uncertain.
 Once I have this, I like to start telling the story and see what reactions and impressions it generates, and I almost always do this in parallel with the writing process.